tokdaniel/js-test/README.md

 * Diving in & some usage of google

 ## Check your solutions
 If you think your solution is fine run the **check.bat** file it will open a **report in your default browser** and tell you if something is wrong.
+If you are using linux, I hope you'll know what to do.